Greybull Capital: Metalrax; baking equipment, 2013

 Marc and Nathaniel Meyohas of Greybull Capital, the directors of Bowman Birmingham, which acquired Metalrax out of administration.
 Almost 400 jobs were secured; April 2013.
 KPMG, an auditing service, reported into the pre-packaged insolvency, showed: Greybull paid more than £8M.
 The deal left the group pension deficit of £16.9M as an unsecured creditor, with chances of repayment now in the hands of the Pension Protection Fund.
 A solvent offer was on the table before Metalrax's collapse, Grove Industries were report to be disappointed not to conclude a transaction in the time available.

 Arc; engineering, acquired 2013; sold 2017

 Greybull fully financed Arc Specialist Engineering Ltd, a conglomerate of businesses in the steel industry and became its majority shareholder The business born in 2013 from the collapse of Metalrax Group was returning to profits.; Greybull sold Arc (Europe's largest producer of high quality non-stick coated steel for the bakeware industry) to a management buy-out, backed by Mobeus Equity Partners, July 2017.

 Constar UK; plastic bottles maker, 2014

 Greybull Capital purchased the UK arm of Constar International Holdings for £4.3M, through Sherburn Acquisitions, a vehicle set up to handle the transaction; February 2014.

 Murco; fuel stations and refinery, 2014 (negotiations only)

-Greybull reported to be in "an advanced stage" in negotiations for between Murco Petroleum at Milford Haven; Reuters reported "The $500m deal could be signed in mid-April"; March 2014.
+Greybull reported to be in "an advanced stage" in negotiations with Murcom at Milford Haven; Reuters reported "The $500m deal could be signed in mid-April"; March 2014.